-California to unveil groundbreaking Black reparations report
+California to unveil groundbreaking slave reparations report

 Gov. Gavin Newsom signed legislation creating the task force in 2020, making California the only state to move ahead with a study and plan.
 Cities and universities are taking up the cause with the Chicago suburb of Evanston, Illinois, becoming the first U.S. city to make reparations available to Black residents last year.

-The task force voted in March to limit reparations to descendants of Black people who were in the United States at the end of the 19th century, overruling reparations advocates who want to expand compensation to all Black people in the U.S.
+The task force voted in March to limit reparations to descendants, overruling reparations advocates who want to expand compensation to all Black people in the U.S.

 The report, to be released by the state Department of Justice, marks the halfway point for the two-year task force’s work.
 The draft report does not provide a comprehensive reparations plan, which is due to lawmakers next year.